Nikolai Kulikovsky: Marriage and revolution

 During the war, internal tensions and economic deprivation in Russia continued to mount and revolutionary sympathies grew.
 After Nicholas II was deposed in early 1917, many members of the Romanov dynasty, including Nicholas and his immediate family, were held under house arrest.
 The new government retired Kulikovsky from the army with the rank of lieutenant-colonel.
 Dowager Empress Marie, Grand Duke Alexander, Grand Duchess Olga, and Kulikovsky managed to escape to the Crimea where they lived for a time before they too were placed under house arrest at one of the imperial estates.
 As a commoner, Kulikovsky was permitted more freedom of movement than the Romanovs, and was occasionally able to leave the estate in a pony-cart, which allowed him to run errands, obtain food, and seek news of the outside.
-On 12 August 1917, Olga and Kulikovsky's first child and son, Tikhon, was born in the Crimea.
+On 12 August 1917, Olga and Kulikovsky's first child and son, Tikhon Nikolaievich, was born in Villa Ai-Todor, in the Crimea.
 He was named after one of the Grand Duchess's favorite saints, Tikhon of Zadonsk.
 Although the grandson of an emperor and the nephew of another, Tikhon received no titles because his father was a commoner.

 As newspapers were banned and letters infrequent, the Romanovs under house arrest knew little of the fate of Tsar Nicholas and his family.
 Nicholas, his wife, and their children, were originally held at their official residence, the Alexander Palace at Tsarskoye Selo, but the provisional government under Alexander Kerensky relocated them to Tobolsk, Siberia.
 Eventually, in July 1918, after being transferred to Yekaterinburg, Nicholas and his family were killed by their Bolshevik guards.
 In the Crimea, the Grand Duchess's family were condemned to death by the Yalta revolutionary council but the executions were stayed by the Sevastopol council, who refused to act without orders from Moscow.
 In March 1918, German forces advanced on the Crimea, and the revolutionary guards were replaced by German ones.